NHM NFC-Enabled Interactive Exhibits

 Decision #1

-The Grid Layout — Mapping All High-Frequency Interactions to the Natural Wrist-Reach Zone
+A Three-Row Grid Maps High-Frequency Interactions to the Chest-Height Reach Zone

-Naturalistic observation showed visitors struggling with wrist flexion when reaching to screen extremities — hunching, leaning, and repositioning rather than making contact.
-I designed a 8-column vertical grid layout, mapping three distinct zones: a no-go zone at the top, a "Green" interaction zone at chest height anchoring all high-frequency Yes/No actions, and a navigation zone at the bottom.
-Paper prototyping allowed rapid iteration before committing to a digital spec.
+On-floor observation showed visitors struggling when buttons were placed at screen extremities.
+We designed a three-row horizontal grid with three distinct zones: a no-go zone at the top, a Primary Interaction Band at chest height for all high-frequency Yes/No actions, and a navigation zone at the bottom.

 Decision #2